-The ARM610 bus interface is designed to operate in synchronous mode.
-In this mode, there is a tightly defined relationship between FCLK and MCLK.
+In this mode, selected by tying SnA HIGH, there is a tightly defined relationship between FCLK and MCLK.
 MCLK may only make transitions on the falling edge of FCLK.
-An amount of jitter between the two clocks is permitted, and the device will function correctly, but MCLK must not be later than FCLK.
-Refer to section 13.2 on page 123.
+Some jitter between the two clocks is permitted, but MCLK must not be later than FCLK.
+Refer to Section 12.2: DC Operating Conditions on page 117.

-10.1 ARM610 Cycle Speed
+10.3 ARM710 Cycle Speed